 Sum it Up: Cuba in a Nutshell

-Towards the beginning of this recount I spoke about several moments of overwhelming physical sickness while traveling to Cuba.
+Towards the beginning of this recount, I spoke about several moments of overwhelming physical sickness while traveling to Cuba.
 It was real and still difficult to explain in many aspects.
 You know that feeling Black people often mention the first time they go to Africa?
 That feeling of home?
-Pilgrimmage?
+Pilgrimage?